fujiwara/fluent-agent-hydra/README.md

   - enable to handle multiple files in a single process.
 - Forwarding messages to external fluentd (like out_forward)
   - multiple fluentd server can be used.
 When primary server is down, messages will sent to secondary server.
+  - if config.ServerRoundRobin = true, select one server from all servers by round robin.
 - Receiving a fluentd's forward protocol messages via TCP (like in_forward)
   - includes simplified on-memory queue.
 - Stats monitor httpd server